 For additional support visit www.scandpg.org (Sports Cardiovascular and Wellness Nutritionists) to find a registered dietitian in your area that specializes in disordered eating and eating disorders.

 Interested in learning how to help your clients invest in their future by learning healthy eating patterns?
-Check out our Fitness Nutrition Specialization.
+Check out the NASM Nutrition Coach Certification.

 - National Eating Disorders Awareness and Prevention www.nationaleatingdisorders.org